Skip to content

 "Create an onboarding guide for my VA on this client"

 This produces a client-specific reference document with the VA's daily workflows, key stakeholders, active rocks, and current priorities.
-It's not a generic onboarding doc - it's built from what Coppermind actually knows about the client.
+It's not a generic onboarding doc - it's built from what Armbrain actually knows about the client.

 Generating client-specific VA onboarding guides